-Whether you want to remain in your own home, are looking for help with an older relative, weighing up housing options or seeking information on paying for care, advice is available to help you make decisions.
+Whether you want to remain in your own home, are looking for help with an older relative, weighing up housing options or seeking information on paying

-Lots of people worry about paying for care for

-themselves or for a loved one.
+Lots of people worry about paying for care for themselves or for a loved one.
 Most people will be expected to pay something towards the costs.